 What documents are required to Get a notarized translation apostille?

-If you need to use a translated document in another country, you may need to have it notarized and apostilled.
-But what exactly is required to obtain a notarized translation apostille?
 In this section, we will discuss the four necessary documents for the apostille process: the original document, a certified translation, a notarization certificate, and the apostille certificate itself.
-I understand these requirements will ensure a smooth and successful process for obtaining a notarized translation apostille.
+Understanding these requirements will ensure a smooth and successful process for obtaining a notarized translation apostille.

 1. Original Document